-Jennifer Sheehy is the Deputy Assistant Secretary leading the Office of Disability Employment Policy (ODEP), U.S. Department of Labor.
+Jennifer Sheehy is the Deputy Assistant Secretary in the Office of Disability Employment Policy (ODEP), U.S. Department of Labor.
 The mission of ODEP is to develop policy that increases job opportunities for youth and adults with disabilities.
 In 2016, she was also appointed by the President to the AbilityOne Commission.
 Prior to her current position, Jennifer spent ten years at the US Department of Education in many roles, including acting Director of the National Institute on Disability and Rehabilitation Research, acting Deputy Commissioner of the Rehabilitation Services Administration and Special Assistant to the Assistant Secretary of Office of Special Education and Rehabilitative Services.
 Jennifer came to the Department of Education from the Presidential Task Force on Employment of Adults with Disabilities where she was Senior Policy Advisor and served a detail as Associate Director in the White House Domestic Policy Council.
 Before she joined the task force staff, Jennifer was Vice President of the National Organization on Disability and Director of its CEO Council.

 Jennifer earned a B.A. from Cornell University and graduated with honors from Georgetown University, where she received her MBA.
 While in graduate school, she worked in marketing research with Anheuser-Busch Companies in St. Louis.
 Before graduate school, Jennifer also worked in marketing and management for Sheraton and Marriott.